 Sierra Steeltiles are made from 88% recycled steel, and are 100% recyclable.

 Sierra Steeltiles are formed and shipped in their smooth, non-oxidized, bare metal state.

 The weathering process greatly depends on environmental conditions.
 As the protective oxide finish develops it achieves an orange/rust color.
 Over time, the oxide coating develops a very attractive deep purple-brown toned patina.
 This finish has been known to last decades as it protects the base metal from continued rusting, as is typical with plain steel.

 Contributing factors include:

 - Atmospheric contamination has an effect.
-In moderate industrial environments, Weathering Steel usually matures rapidly and achieves the darkest possible tone.
+In moderate industrial environments, the oxide coating usually matures rapidly and achieves the darkest possible tone.

 While Weathering Steel demonstrates greater friction against snow sliding compared to painted and other bare metal roofing, it can still experience ice and snow shedding.
-Where falling ice and snow present a safety hazard, property owners should consider integrating an engineered snow retention device, along with an ice melt system, to prevent unsafe ice and snow conditions.
+Where falling ice and snow present a safety hazard property owners should consider integrating an engineered snow retention device, along with an ice melt system, to minimize unsafe ice and snow conditions.
 More information on patented roof ice melt systems can be found at Summit Ice Melt Systems.

 Care should be taken while handling Weathering Steel in the field to avoid unsightly gouges, scraps, and denting.
-Handle with gloves to keep as clean as possible and keep away from mud, grease, oil, paint, concrete, mortar splatter, and other foreign substances.
+Handle with gloves to keep as clean as possible, and keep away from mud, grease, oil, paint, concrete, mortar splatter, and other foreign substances.
 Paint, chalk, or crayon marks should be made in areas not visible in the final installation.